gitpod-io/retired-gatsby-website/src/blog/opensource.md

 The [SaaS version of gitpod.io](https://www.gitpod.io/pricing/#) remains the easiest way to streamline your development workflows with continuously prebuilt dev environments.

 In case you want to host Gitpod on your own infrastructure or private cloud, starting today, Gitpod Self-Hosted is free for unlimited users.
-Organizations using Gitpod Self-Hosted can purchase an enterprise licence in order to get additional features:
+Organizations using Gitpod Self-Hosted can purchase an enterprise license in order to get additional features like:

 * [Snapshots](https://www.gitpod.io/features/#snapshot) (share a reproducible workspace with your team)
 * [Live Share](https://www.gitpod.io/features/#share) (invite others into your running workspace)